 - You could be given the wrong prescription – When you go to the pharmacy, you’ll give your prescription to a pharmacy tech.
 Or, they may get it via facsimile from the doctor’s office.
 He or she will fill the prescription and double-check the count.
 They will then give the bottle to the pharmacist who will double-check the medication again and also count the prescription again and triple check the dosage.
 The bottle is then placed in a bag with typed instructions and warnings.
 When you go to pick up your prescription, always double-check.
 Make sure your name is on the bottle and the medication looks familiar.
 If you have any questions, ask the pharmacist.
 Don’t go home and assume you have the right medication.

 Any or all of these can constitute medical malpractice.
 If this is the case, you may be entitled to compensation.

 If you are hurt by a medication error, you need to call a medication error lawyer in Birmingham.

 Contact the Medication Error Attorneys at Hare, Wynn, Newell and Newton, LLP for a Free Consultation

 Medication errors can be very dangerous.
 They can even be deadly.
 If you or your loved one are injured by a medication error, you need help.
 Contact a medication error attorney at Hare, Wynn, Newell and Newton, LLP in Birmingham for a free consultation.

 You can sit down with an experienced lawyer who knows how to handle these types of cases.
 He or she can review your case and let you know what it may be worth and can also let you know which parties you need to pursue.

-When you go to your first meeting with your lawyer, make sure to bring the following:
+When you go to your first meeting with your Birmingham personal injury attorney, make sure to bring the following: